 What I have obviously omitted here?
-My grandmother didn’t have a vacuum, she didn’t know sweater combs existed, sticky tape was probably still 50 years in the future, but lint, dandruff, hair, dust is as old as humans.
+My grandmother didn’t have a vacuum, she didn’t know sweater combs existed, the sticky tape was probably still 50 years in the future, but lint, dandruff, hair, and dust is as old as humans.
 What did she use?

 I can tell you: something that she had inherited from my great-grandmother: the lint brush!
 This was always present on the shelf right at the entrance and was used always to brush jacket shoulders and pants.
 And indeed, a stiff lint brush works very well even if we no longer like to use low-tech gadgets.

-Just for fun, I tried to see if there is any battery operated / electronic / electric lint brush; I could not find any.
+Just for fun, I tried to see if there is any battery-operated/electronic/electric lint brush; I could not find any.
 I feel ancient, having known and used such a device!